 Chinese Kites — Ancient Paper Art Crafts in the Sky

-If the Oil Paper Umbrella is beautiful paper art on earth, the kite has been the brilliant and delicate paper art flying across clouds in the sky.
+If the Oil Paper Umbrella is beautiful paper art on earth, the kite is brilliant and delicate paper art flying across clouds in the sky.

 Invention and History of Chinese Kites

-The earliest Chinese kite was believed a wood-made bird that can fly in the sky, invented and designed by the great philosopher Mozi (about 476 BC — 390 BC).
+The earliest Chinese kite was believed to be a wood-made bird that could fly in the sky, invented and designed by the great philosopher Mozi (about 476 BC — 390 BC).

 Traditional Chinese Kite, Picture from Guihua.

-Afterward, people started to glue leaves, animal skin, and cloth on bamboo or wood skeletons to make kites until cheap and mass-produced paper appeared and dominated the kite-making since then.
+Afterward, people started to glue leaves, animal skin, and cloth on bamboo or wood skeletons to make kites until cheap and mass-produced paper appeared and dominated kite-making.

-As time goes by, some people attached delicate bamboo tubes to kites.
-When the kite is flying in the sky and the wind blows this bamboo tube, it would produce a pleasant and melodic sound like the traditional Chinese musical instrument "Zheng".
+As time went by, some people attached delicate bamboo tubes to kites.
+When the kite is flying in the sky, and the wind blows this bamboo tube, it produces a pleasant and melodic sound like the traditional Chinese musical instrument "Zheng".

 These musical kites are named "Feng Zheng", and other Chinese paper kites are named "Zhi Yuan".